.jpg)

 About the author:

-Roger Hall has been a music teacher and a respected film music historian and critic for many years.
+Roger Hall has been a respected film music historian and critic for over 25 years.

-He was also the founder of The Sammy Film Music Awards, which began in 1988, for the best film music recordings of the year and
+He was also the founder of the Sammy Film Music Awards, which began in 1988, for the best film music recordings of the year

-Also, he is a longtime member of the International Film Music Critics Association (IFMCA).
+Also, he is a member of the International Film Music Critics Associatopn (IFMCA)